 The 26-year-old took charge and at no stage looked like relinquishing control.
 He remained composed and gave Sitsonpeenong no encouragement throughout with his Thai opponent resigned to his fate in the final round, acknowledging his challenge was up.

-For McGreevy, reaching the top of the mountain is the reward for over a decade of hard work in the sport, which is also known as Thai boxing in its land of origin.
+For McGreevy, reaching the top of the mountain is the reward for over a decade of hard work in the sport, which is also known as Thai boxing.

-Based out of Langka Muay Thai in Belfast, he is coached by Jamie Crawford and Davy Macintosh with his ascent in the sport brought an International title earlier this year which opened the door to the world title opportunity he grabbed with both hands at the weekend.
+Based out of Langka Muay Thai in Belfast, he is coached by Jamie Crawford and Davy Macintosh with his ascent in the sport bringing an International title earlier this year.
+That opened the door to the world title opportunity he grabbed with both hands at the weekend.

 "I'm happy but even more happy with the performance - it's all just very surreal," said the West Belfast man as he returned home on Tuesday.